chgebhardt/picam_sync_neuro/README.md

 - project initiation:
   - open jupyter notebook and start project_initiation.ipynb, choose datadir (=folder to where fetch_exp transferred the experiment files from the Pis), fps (frames per second) and the experiment identifier (yyyymmdd_e#)
-    *this converts the h264 movies to mp4 and extracts the intensity values of the blinking LEDs per PiCamera to csv files (needed for synching)*
+    *this converts the h264 movies to mp4 (needs ffmpeg to do that) and extracts the intensity values of the blinking LEDs per PiCamera to csv files (needed for synchronization)*

 - run analysis pipeline to synchronize neural signals with the video